Tech-Inspire-SL/TreeventX/README.md

 Traditional event management is fragmented — one tool for ticketing, another for promotion, a spreadsheet for attendees, a scanner app for check-ins.
 This complexity wastes time and distracts from the real goal: creating memorable events.

-**GatherFlow solves this by unifying everything into one intuitive platform.**
+**TreeventX solves this by unifying everything into one intuitive platform.**

 ---